Best Places to Visit in Saudi Arabia

 Farasan Islands

-The Farasan Islands are a group of 84 coral islands lying off the coast of Jazan in the southwestern part of Saudi Arabia.
-The archipelago is renowned for its idyllic beaches, vivid coral reefs, and abundant marine life, including dolphins, dugongs, and a multitude of bird species.
-The islands also provide an essential breeding ground for endangered species, such as green and hawksbill turtles.
+The Farasan Islands are a group of 84 beautiful coral islands located off the coast of Jazan in southwestern Saudi Arabia.
+These islands are famous for their stunning beaches, colorful coral reefs, and many marine life, including dolphins, dugongs, and various bird species.
+They are also a critical place for breeding endangered animals like green and hawksbill turtles.

 Urban Experiences in Saudi Arabia